charmainebonifacio/cageo/README.md

  - Canada

 ## How To Use CCDST
 Please download the user documentation and macro from the Download folder.
+These supporting documents were last update May 25, 2016.

 ## License
 The Canadian Climate Scraping Tool is licensed under a [GNU General Public License v2.0](http://choosealicense.com/licenses/gpl-2.0//)